katalysteducation/storehouse/manuals/apache-virtual-hosts.md

 Instructions for how to setup virtual hosts on OSX

 1. Start the apache server with `$ sudo apachectl start`.
-2. Edit the host file with `sudo nano /private/etc/hosts`.
+2. Edit the host file with `$ sudo nano /private/etc/hosts`.
  * Add to the bottom of the bottom of the file the following code (if the desired domain is `webview.dev`):

      ```